Working with remote teams

 What is Agile?

 With shorter deadlines and increasing pressure for innovation, a need arose for a new way of managing software projects.
-The Agile framework is a way of managing software development quite different from the methodology we are used to, like Waterfall for example.
-Using an empirical product planning and execution approach, iteratively and incrementally, being Agile you divide the problem into smaller portions in order to deliver those portions regularly into a cycle called Sprint that can last from 1 to 4 weeks.
+The Agile framework is a way of managing software development quite different from the methodology we are used to, like Waterfall, for example.
+Using an empirical product planning and execution approach, iteratively and incrementally, in Scrum you divide the problem into smaller portions in order to deliver those portions regularly into a cycle called Sprint, which lasts from 1 to 4 weeks.

-The goal is to work collaboratively on a team, because of that the team needs to be closer and more integrated.
-If you are working with Scrum for example, there are some events that you should follow as daily meetings that are time-boxed in 15 minutes and happens every day at the same time and place, Sprint planning, Sprint retrospective, and Sprint review, and the Sprint itself which is the period that the development team will be working on development of the software.
+The goal is to work collaboratively on a team, because the team needs to be closer and more integrated.
+If you are working with Scrum for example, there are some events that you should follow as daily meetings that are time-boxed in 15 minute increments and they happen every day at the same time and place; Sprint planning; Sprint retrospective; Sprint review; and the Sprint itself, which is the period that the development team will be working on development of the software.

 Why do I need to be Agile?